-This weekend was the Royal International Air Tattoo (RIAT).
-Held at RAF Fairford in Gloucestershire, RIAT is the world’s largest airshow and hosts many air forces from around the world.
+The Royal International Air Tattoo (RIAT), held at RAF Fairford in Gloucestershire, is the world’s largest airshow and hosts many air forces from around the world.
 A record 185,000 people attended this year’s event which, being the RAF's 100th year, was dubbed 'The international celebration of RAF100'...

-This year saw memorable displays from some of the worlds most talented pilots, including a scaled down version of the iconic flypast which graced London’s skies last week.
+This year saw memorable displays from some of the worlds most talented pilots, including a scaled down version of the iconic flypast which graced London’s skies on 10 July.
 The Battle of Britain Memorial Flight performed several times throughout the weekend, as did the new F-35B Lightning II.

 The Air Tattoo also offered a whole host of static aircraft to gaze upon and in some cases, explore.
 The RAF village was filled with squadrons and sporting associations eager to interact with passers-by.
 This included demonstrations from RAF Mountain Rescue, RAF Snowboard instructors teaching tricks and STEM activities within the TechnoZone to name just a few.